0davidog/CI_PP2_TriviaSurvivor/README.md

 ![resident-evil-2-inventory-screen](https://github.com/0davidog/trivia-survivor/assets/135815736/bbf02be4-b9ed-43c2-9d0d-67608a635886) ![color-swatches](https://github.com/0davidog/trivia-survivor/assets/135815736/4b426abc-4d21-4468-a4f1-c8d4e1ac70f7)

-Instead of aiming for an exact match however, I found a suitable set of close-matches as part of photoshop's 'Dark' colour palatte in the default swatches collection.
-Here is a generated palatte courtesy of the site [coolors](https://coolors.co/):
+Instead of aiming for an exact match however, I found a suitable set of close-matches as part of photoshop's 'Dark' colour palette in the default swatches collection.
+Here is a generated palette courtesy of the site [coolors](https://coolors.co/):

 ![color-palette-coolors](https://github.com/0davidog/trivia-survivor/assets/135815736/05ee9b06-a0be-4fc0-aee3-be2685ae6878)